helm-unittest/helm-unittest/DOCUMENT.md

 - **capabilities**: *object, optional*.
 Define the `{{ .Capabilities }}` object.
   - **majorVersion**: *int, optional*.
 The kubernetes major version, default to the major version which is set by helm.
   - **minorVersion**: *int, optional*.
 The kubernetes minor version, default to the minor version which is set by helm.
   - **apiVersions**: *array of string, optional*.
-A set of versions, default to the versionset used by the defined kubernetes version.
+A set of versions, default to the version set used by the defined kubernetes version.
+Defaults to the capabilities from system's Helm installation itself.

 - **chart**: *object, optional*.
 Define the `{{ .Chart }}` object.
   - **version**: *string, optional*.
 The semantic version of the chart, default to the version set in the Chart.